dnajd/middleman-loaded/README.md

 * Organized assets and views using Rails Conventions
 * Extension for friendly urls
 * Style Guide pages for learning markdown & bourbon bitters
-* Automated publishing to Github Project Pages & adjusted for relative paths
+* Configuration for publishing to Github User & Project Pages

 ## CSS & JS Libraries